uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

-In the example below we linked the Items model into TODO model, now the TODO model will return its data as a field in the Friends model.
+In the example below we linked the Item model into TODO model, now the TODO model will return its data as a field in the Item model.

 .. code-block:: go